 I was in the country near Lake Roosevelt in Scioto County, Ohio; I was watching some carpenters build a large house with two basements, one underneath the other.
 The bottom basement was connected by a tunnel to a large underground lake.
-I had once before seen a basement connected to a lake by a tunnel in this fashion; but I couldn't remember where.
+I had once before seen a basement connected to a lake by a tunnel in this fashion, but I could not remember where.

 The man who owned the house had given permission for a party to be held at the lake.
-Albert Einstein,my mother, my father, Clifford and about 20 other people – including some underage girls – would be attending the party.
+Albert Einstein,my mother, my father, Clifford (my high school classmate), and about 20 other people – including some underage girls – would be attending the party.
 Because the girls were underage, we would be breaking the law by allowing them to come to the party.

 The day of the party arrived; after the guests and I had assembled at the house, we divided into three groups.
-I was in a group with three of the most attractive girls – girls whom I didn't know.
+I was in a group with three of the most attractive girls – girls whom I did not know.